evan-m-jackson/Ruby-Tic-Tac-Toe/README.md

 ## For Developers

-I used Ruby version 2.6.10 in order to create this application.
+I used Ruby version 2.6.10 to create this application.

 In order to run all the tests for the application, type in the following command in the terminal: